 4. Seal doors and windows for air leaks.
 An average home loses up to 30% of its energy through air leaks.
 Most significant ones tend to occur around windows and doors.
 Replacing old weather-stripping around windows and doors is an inexpensive and easy way to save energy.

 5. Plant shade trees, bushes, and plants to create areas of shade around and over your home.
 By incorporating shading trees and plants into your landscape you can reduce solar heat gain, reducing your cooling costs.
 Some trees can reduce surrounding air temperatures as much as 9 degrees.

 6. Add exterior shades awnings and shades or interior shades and drapes.
 Exterior shading of windows from the sun allows for moderation of seasonal temperatures by shading windows from searing heat preventing the light from heating your home.
 Thermal Draperies reduce heat GAINS in the summer by 33% while in the winter reducing heat LOSS by up to 10%.

 7. Installing a programmable thermostat can save money and energy costs approximately $180 per year.
 By raising or lowering the temperature automatically at different times of day to save you money on heating and cooling your home when you’re away or sleeping.
 Thermostats come pre-programmed with recommended settings and easily adjustable to your family’s schedule and desired temperatures.

 8. Install motion-sensor lights to save money.
 You won’t ever forget to turn the lights off when you leave a room.
 Motion-sensor lights do the work for you.

-9. Replace your appliances with Energy Star-rated appliances and save energy and get rebates.
+9. Replace your appliances with energy star rated appliances.
 These appliances can reduce home energy bills up to 29%, saving thousands of dollars each year on those bills.
-By purchasing Energy Star-labeled appliances you may be eligible for state of federal rebates from $10 – $1000 depending upon the appliance type.
+By purchasing Energy Star-labeled appliances you may be eligible for state or federal rebates from $10 – $1000 depending upon the appliance type.